Monday, September 23, 2024

 Rain, then sun/68F

 I love big cities and London with a population of 8.9 million people is BIG.
-Today Carol of International Friends gave us a great overview of the history of this 2000 year long story from Rome to present time.
+Today Carol of International Friends (our tour plan) gave us a great overview of the history of this 2000 year long story from Rome to present time.
 The Romans settled here, thinking the River Thames was a fishing port, and a great passageway, and it still is, flowing from just west of London to the North Sea, 2oo miles.
 The Romans left when Christianity arrived, and the Saxons moved in (6th century A.D.)

 Two thousand years is a lot of history to take in and for me to write about, so I won’t go too deep with this.
 I am interested and would have loved to visit Great Britain while I was teaching English Lit!